Airrr17/AirrrBOT/README.md

   So can draw a map of it's current location in 0.29 degree resolution and 0.3 to 1.2 meter range.
 - **Servo positions are readable.**

-OrangePI zero are used for converting udp to 0.5Mbps serial for **STM32f103zet6** as main controller:
+OrangePI zero are used for converting UDP to 0.5Mbps serial for **STM32f103zet6** as main controller.

-Also it sends video over network from h264 hardware usb camera.
+Also it sends video over network from h264 hardware usb camera (Will be placed on arm).

 BNO080 as IMU.
 XL320 servos directly form STM32.
 PCA9685 16ch PWM controller.
 TFmini as LIDAR (LED actually).
+SSD1306 as debug screen.
+BLDC motors come from RET module of cellular base station antenna with it's own L6235D controllers.

 Next:
 - Attach arm with gripper and camera.